History of the Haudenosaunee: In the west

-Canadian Iroquois
+Canadian Haudenosaunee

-During the 18th century, the Catholic Canadian Iroquois living outside of Montreal reestablished ties with the League Iroquois.
-During the American Revolution, the Canadian Iroquois declared their neutrality and refused to fight for the Crown, despite the offers of Sir Guy Carleton, the governor of Quebec.
-Many Canadian Iroquois worked for both the Hudson's Bay Company and the Northwest Company as voyageurs in the fur trade in the late 18th and early 19th centuries.
-In the War of 1812, the Canadian Iroquois again declared their neutrality.
-The Canadian Iroquois communities at Oka and Kahnaweke were prosperous settlements in the 19th century, supporting themselves via farming and the sale of sleds, snowshoes, boats, and baskets.
-In 1884, about 100 Canadian Iroquois were hired by the British government to serve as river pilots and boatmen for the relief expedition for the besieged General Charles Gordon in Khartoum in the Sudan, taking the force commanded by Field Marshal Wolsely up the Nile from Cairo to Khartoum.
-On their way back to Canada, the Canadian Iroquois river pilots and boatmen stopped in London, where they were personally thanked by Queen Victoria for their services to Queen and Country.
-In 1886, when a bridge was being built at the St. Lawrence, a number of Iroquois men from Kahnawke were hired to help in the construction, and proved so skilled as steelwork erectors that since that time, a number of bridges and skyscrapers in Canada and the U.S. have been built by Iroquois steelmen.
+During the 18th century, the Catholic Canadian Haudenosaunee living outside of Montreal reestablished ties with the League Haudenosaunee.
+During the American Revolution, the Canadian Haudenosaunee declared their neutrality and refused to fight for the Crown, despite the offers of Sir Guy Carleton, the governor of Quebec.
+Many Canadian Haudenosaunee worked for both the Hudson's Bay Company and the Northwest Company as voyageurs in the fur trade in the late 18th and early 19th centuries.
+In the War of 1812, the Canadian Haudenosaunee again declared their neutrality.
+The Canadian Haudenosaunee communities at Oka and Kahnaweke were prosperous settlements in the 19th century, supporting themselves via farming and the sale of sleds, snowshoes, boats, and baskets.
+In 1884, about 100 Canadian Haudenosaunee were hired by the British government to serve as river pilots and boatmen for the relief expedition for the besieged General Charles Gordon in Khartoum in the Sudan, taking the force commanded by Field Marshal Wolsely up the Nile from Cairo to Khartoum.
+On their way back to Canada, the Canadian Haudenosaunee river pilots and boatmen stopped in London, where they were personally thanked by Queen Victoria for their services to Queen and Country.
+In 1886, when a bridge was being built at the St. Lawrence, a number of Haudenosaunee men from Kahnawke were hired to help in the construction, and proved so skilled as steelwork erectors that since that time, a number of bridges and skyscrapers in Canada and the U.S. have been built by Haudenosaunee steelmen.